 Links to the director’s cut:

-Part 1 In search for the invisible narrative
+Part 1 In search of the invisible narrative

-Part 2 The benefit and disadvantage of unconsciousness
+Part 2 The benefit and disadvantages of unconsciousness

-Part 3 When the cognitive vehicle of narrative backfire
+Part 3 When the cognitive vehicle of narrative backfires

 Part 4 The need for retrieval of the consciousness